ucsb-cs16/w24/syllabus.md

 Letter Grades:

-* To earn a grade of A, you must an A average overall, AND
+* To earn a grade of A, you must earn an A average overall, AND
   - an A average in each of the four components OR
   - your final overall average must be in the top 33% of the class
 * To earn a grade of A-, you must have at least an A- average, AND